2025-2026 Academic Catalog

 BIZ 103.
 Develop Your Vocation and Career Flight Plan.
 1 Hour

 This course is designed to assist first-year students in developing their career and vocational flight plans by developing self-awareness, discovering their career options, and understanding how to deliver their brand.
-The course is offered in Spring semesters.
-Prerequisites: Course is for business majors.
+The course is offered in Spring semesters and is for undergraduate business majors.

 BIZ 200.
 Business Cases and Communications for Non-Business Majors.
 3 Hours